The South Africa (Delville Wood) National Memorial, Longueval

 The Davies-Hill Memorial

-Corporal (later Staff Sergeant) Joseph John Davies, VC and Private Albert Hill, VC were serving with the 10th (Service) Battalion the Royal Welch Fusiliers.
+Corporal (later Staff Sergeant) Joseph John Davies, VC and Private Albert Hill, VC were serving with the 10th (Service) Battalion the Royal Welsh Fusiliers.
 Both soldiers survived the war.

 “No. 34314 Cpl.
 Joseph Davies, R. Welsh Fus.